 For more on Windows 11, you can check out everything you need to know right here.

 For those that are unaware, Windows 11 is going to be a free update for everyone currently on Windows 10.
 When the time arrives, you will need to go online to download, install, and then activate the home version of Windows 11.

-How much Windows 11 may cost those who don’t have a copy or missed the free upgrade boat in the past is still unknown but if I was to speculate, then it certainly wouldn’t be “cheap”.
-A nice alternative for those that are looking at building a new PC and will want Windows on their system is to buy a discounted copy of Windows 10 now while you can, in preparation for the free update.
+How much Windows 11 may cost those who don’t have a copy or missed the free upgrade boat in the past is still unknown.
+However, it certainly wouldn’t be “cheap”.
+A nice alternative for those that are looking at building a new PC and will want Windows 11 on their system is to buy a discounted copy of Windows 10 now while you can, in preparation for the free update.

 How Much Is Windows 11 Home Vs Pro?

 While we don’t know the current pricing of the new Windows 11 operating system, we can look at price differences between Win 10 Home and Pro to at least give us an idea.
 Of course, the Pro version is going to be more expensive but by how much?

 A few years back, Windows 10 Home was retailing for around $100-$120, whereas the Pro version could be as much as $199 depending on the retailer.
 We can expect something similar for those who are going to need to buy the operating system, however, we imagine OEM keys sold with hardware could be significantly cheaper.